 - Increased stiffness and/or rigidity in muscles

 The Effect of Early Stage Parkinson’s on Family Care Providers

 The initial diagnosis and early stage can be a challenging time for both the person with the disease and close members of the family.
 Taking time to work through the emotions when caring for a senior loved one with Parkinson’s is very important.
 There are many ways to do this, including professional counseling, talking with a clergy member or good friend, journaling, and exploring Parkinson’s support groups, either online or in person.

 While hands-on care is generally not needed (or welcomed) at this point, it is a good time to begin to put a plan in place for the changes to come.
 For example, think through whether you should work outside the home as the disease advances, or if you desire to be home to provide full-time care.
 Would the person diagnosed prefer to remain in the home throughout the progression of the disease, or move into a care facility?
 Who is able to join your support network to allow you to take regular breaks for self-care and also to attend to housework, meal prep, shopping, and all of the other necessary daily tasks?

-Anthem Home Care’s award-winning senior helpers in Corpus Christi and the surrounding area are here to help you through each stage of Parkinson’s.
+Anthem Home Care, the award-winning provider of home care in Sinton and the surrounding area, is here to help you through each stage of Parkinson’s.
 We can help you devise a practical plan of care that will guarantee all needs are met now, and as they change in the future.

 It’s important to understand that caring for a senior loved one with Parkinson’s should never be a solo endeavor.
 Call us at 361-643-2323 for a complimentary in-home assessment for more information on our senior care services and how we are able to ease the transitions through Parkinson’s both for you and the senior you love.